shopware/docs/guides/plugins/plugins/framework/store-api/add-store-api-route.md

 ## Add route to Swagger

-In order to add the route to the Swagger page a JSON file is needed in a certain [format](https://swagger.io/specification/#paths-object).
+To add the route to the Swagger page, a JSON file is needed in a specific [format](https://swagger.io/specification/#paths-object).
 It contains information about the paths, methods, parameters, and more.
+You must place the JSON file in `<plugin root>/src/Resources/Schema/StoreApi/` so the shopware internal OpenApi3Generator can find it (for Admin API endpoints, use `AdminAPI`).

 {% code title="<plugin root>/src/Resources/Schema/StoreApi/example.json" %}